joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.4.2 =

+* Bug fix: Revert fix that supported custom title formats in Full Site Editor, as it caused problems in some classic themes.
+* Bug fix: default_settings should only ever call add_option, not update_option.
+* Bug fix: Accidentally used sanitize_textarea_field on event content instead of wp_kses_post, which stripped HTML.

 = 3.4.1 =